-- Wiring length restrictions depend on the baud rate used and the L-Series only supports 250 kbps. - The "Trunk" is the length between the two units at the physical ends of the network; or the two termination points if the end units have a drop cable. - The "Cumulative Drop" is the added length of all drop wires from the trunk to the devices. - The "Maximum Drop" is the maximum allowed for any 1 drop.
+- Wiring length restrictions depend on the baud rate used.
+The L-Series only supports 250 kbps in CANopen mode and 250 or 500 kbps in J1939 mode. - The "Trunk" is the length between the two units at the physical ends of the network; or the two termination points if the end units have a drop cable. - The "Cumulative Drop" is the added length of all drop wires from the trunk to the devices. - The "Maximum Drop" is the maximum allowed for any 1 drop.